mengstr/B52/README.md

 I'm not sure if I can use a single 3 volt coin cell battery and expect the SRAM to be within data retention limits since the DS1210 have a voltage drop of up to 0.3 volts.
 But the maximum voltage of VBAT1/2 on the DS1210 is 4.0 volts so I can't just series two coin cells.

 So I have three choices.
 Either run it on a single standard 3v cell, get a 3.6 volt Li-ion coin cell or series two 3 volt cells and then hook it up with some diodes to drop off the extra voltage.
-But at nanoamps the Vf of a diode is not much so I'd need a lot of them.
+But at nano amps the Vf of a diode is not much so I'd need a lot of them.
 Maybe I can use a LED instead....

 ##January 1 - 2016